Social Security Tribunal of Canada

 If you sent us all the information we need, we’ll send you a letter to confirm we received your appeal.
 If you don’t receive a letter from us, contact us.

 We’ll also send a copy of this letter to the Canada Employment Insurance Commission (CEIC) and other parties in the appeal if there are any.
 The CEIC is a party in the appeal.
-Service Canada made the reconsideration decision on behalf of the CEIC.

 If there’s information missing that we need, we’ll send you a letter telling you what’s missing and giving you a deadline to send it to us.

-2 – We make sure you and the CEIC have all the documents
+3 – We make sure everyone has all the documents

 AD-1 SST/TSS REC: FE 17 2021

-To refer to a specific document when you contact us or during your hearing, you can mention the GD or AD number at the bottom of the page.
+To refer to a specific document when you contact us or during your hearing, you can mention the AD number at the bottom of the page.
 This way, everyone knows where the information is.

-3 – We assign your appeal to a member
+4 – We assign your appeal to a member

-4 – The member may suggest alternative dispute resolution (ADR)
+5 – The member may suggest alternative dispute resolution (ADR)

 Alternative dispute resolution (ADR) is a simple way of possibly resolving your appeal.